NAIA AND NCAA FIELD HOCKEY SCHOLARSHIPS

 Field hockey programs are most prevalent in the Northeast, Mid-Atlantic, and Midwest regions, so players should focus their search for field hockey scholarships to those areas in the U.S.

 Use our COLLEGE SEARCH TOOL to find the best field hockey colleges… Make up your own list of field hockey colleges that fit your academic and athletic profile.
-A list of DI field hockey colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of field hockey colleges that exactly match your needs.
+A list of NCAA field hockey colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 College field hockey recruiting.
 What do field hockey coaches and scouts look for.